 After revising the item as item author, you can choose to Resubmit item for review if you are happy with the revisions you have made, or to Abandon item.

 Clicking on Resubmit item for review will take the State back to Ready for Review, and the whole review process begins again.
 Abandoning the item means that its status will change to Abandoned.

 6. Retiring an item.

-A tenant administrator can also decide to retire an item.
+A global manager can also decide to retire an item.
 If this is the case, the status of the item is changed to retired, which indicates that the item is no longer in use.